Skip to main content

 Our assistance was requested by Bethel Friends of Canines, the only animal shelter in Bethel, which is typically run by two full-time staff members and rotating volunteers.
 For 10 years, Humane World for Animals’ Pets for Life program has partnered with this small but dedicated organization to provide veterinary and wellness services to the Yukon–Kuskokwim Delta region of southwest Alaska.

-The best thing for out of state folks to do at this point is donate money to impacted shelters and rescues.
+The best thing for out-of-state folks to do at this point is donate money to impacted shelters and rescues.
 Please check with those organizations before sending supplies to make sure what you want to send is actually needed and helpful.
 It’s important to keep in mind that when procuring food and supplies from outside the state, transit to Bethel can take days or longer and in some instances, transit is more costly than the actual supplies.

 In order for an out-of-state agency to assist in a federal disaster area, there has to be an official request from the appropriate agency or emergency official.
 Alaska has a protocol for how to make these requests during a disaster, and if a group or agency is in need of help, we ask that they contact their local emergency officials, who—if assistance is needed—will get the request to us.
-These protocols are in place to ensure there is not chaos created by outside groups coming in
+These protocols are in place to ensure there is not chaos created by outside groups coming in.

 If you need assistance evacuating, please contact your local emergency manager.
 You can find that information here: